 Annex 5, paragraph 2.7., amended to read:

 2.7.
-A “passable object” is such an object, that may be rolled driven over without causing an unreasonable risk to the vehicle occupants or other road usersAnnex 5, insert new paragraph 2.8., to read
+A “passable object” is such an object, that may be rolled driven over without causing an unreasonable risk to the vehicle occupants or other road users regardless of whether the tyre of the ALKS vehicle comes in contact with the object or not.

+Annex 5, insert new paragraph 2.8., to read

 2.8.
 "Operational Design Domain (ODD)" of the automated lane keeping system defines the specific operating conditions (e.g. environmental, geographic, time-of-day, traffic, infrastructure, speed range, weather and other conditions) within the boundaries fixed by this regulation under which the automated lane keeping system is designed to operate without any intervention by the driver.

+Annex 5, paragraph 3.2.3., amended to read:

 3.2.3.
-In order to test the requirements for failure of functions, self-testing and of the system, and implementation of a minimal risk manoeuvre, errors may be artificially induced and the vehicle may be artificially brought into situations where it reaches the limits of the defined operating range (e.g., environmental conditions).
+In order to test the requirements for failure of functions, self-testing and initialization initialisation of the system, and implementation of a minimal risk manoeuvre, errors may be artificially induced and the vehicle may be artificially brought into situations where it reaches the limits of the defined operating range (e.g., environmental conditions).

 It shall be verified, that the condition of the system is according to the intended testing purpose (e.g. in a fault-free condition or with the specific faults to be tested).

+Annex 5, paragraph 3.2.5.1., amended to read:

 3.2.5.1.
 Test mass

-The subject vehicle shall be tested in a load condition agreed between the manufacturer and the approval authority.
+The subject vehicle shall be tested in a load condition agreed between the manufacturer and the type-approval authority.
 No load alteration shall be made once the test procedure has begun.
 The vehicle manufacturer shall demonstrate, through the use of documentation, that the system works at all load conditions.

 Annex 5, paragraph 4., amended to read:

 4. Test scenarios to assess the performance of the system with regard to the dynamic driving task

+Test scenarios shall be selected depending on the Operational Design Domain (ODD)).

-At the time of type approval, the Technical Service type-approval authority shall conduct or shall witness at least the following tests to assess the behaviour of the ALKS: Annex 5, paragraph 4.6.1., amended to read:
+At the time of type approval, the Technical Service type-approval authority shall conduct or shall witness at least the following tests to assess the behaviour of the ALKS:

+Test scenarios shall be selected depending on the Operational Design Domain (ODD)).

+Annex 5, paragraph 4.6.1., amended to read:

 4.6.1.
 The test shall demonstrate that the ALKS is capable of detecting another road user within the forward detection area up to the declared forward detection range and a vehicle beside within the lateral detection area up to at least the full width of the adjacent lane.
 [If the ALKS is capable of performing lane changes, it shall additionally demonstrate that the ALKS is capable of detecting another vehicle within the front, side and rearward detection range as declared in paragraphs 7.1., 7.1.1.1., 7.1.2.1. and 7.1.3.], and, if applicable, the direction indicator status of another vehicle within the direction indicator status detection area as declared in paragraph 7.1.4.